DRIVER-EU/test-bed/docker/swarm/README.md

 7. Press 'Deploy the stack'.
 8. Traefik (running in the Traefik stack) will now automatically pick up the starting pack and handle routing for the configured domain.

+*Available Domain Names*

+Currently the available domain names for the Docker Swarm are tb1.driver-testbed.eu up to tb10.driver-testbed.eu

 # Stopping a Cloud Test-Bed

 1. Go to the portainer instance running at http://134.221.20.201:9000/ and login.